chinsiang99/learning-blockchain/README.md

 6. Financial Inclusion: Provides access to financial services for the unbanked.

 These features make blockchain a **transformative technology** across a range of industries, solving long-standing problems related to trust, transparency, and efficiency.

+# What sets Value into cryptocurrencies (financial system)
+The value of blockchain technology can be derived from four key factors: supply, demand, utility, and trust.
+Here’s how each of these components contributes to the value of blockchain:

+## 1. Supply
+- Definition: Supply refers to the **total availability** or production of a cryptocurrency or digital asset on a blockchain.
+- Role in Value: In most blockchain ecosystems, there is a limited supply of digital tokens (e.g., Bitcoin has a fixed supply of 21 million coins).
+This scarcity can **increase the value of the asset**, similar to how limited resources like gold are valued.
+Example: Bitcoin's value has risen partially because its total supply is capped, meaning that as more people want it, but the supply remains fixed or limited, the price can increase.

+## 2. Demand
+- Definition: Demand represents the **desire of individuals**, **institutions**, or entities to own or use a particular cryptocurrency or blockchain asset.
+- Role in Value: When more people or businesses want to use a blockchain or its native currency (e.g., Bitcoin or Ethereum), the higher the demand, which often increases the value.
+Demand is driven by factors such as market speculation, usage in applications, or adoption by companies and financial institutions.
+Example: As more businesses accept Bitcoin for payments, or Ethereum’s blockchain is used for decentralized applications (dApps), the demand for these tokens rises, leading to an increase in their value.

+## 3. Utility
+- Definition: Utility refers to the **practical uses** and **functions** that blockchain technology or its tokens provide.
+This could include features like **smart contracts**, **decentralized finance** (DeFi), **supply chain tracking**, or **peer-to-peer payments**.
+- Role in Value: A blockchain’s value increases when it **has real-world use cases and benefits**.
+If a blockchain has multiple applications, from decentralized applications (dApps) to NFTs, it adds practical value to users, increasing the token’s worth.
+Example: Ethereum has high utility because its platform **allows developers to build smart contracts** and **decentralized applications**, which increases the demand for its native token, Ether (ETH).

+## 4. Trust
+- Definition: Trust refers to the confidence that users and stakeholders have in the **integrity**, **security**, and **transparency** of the blockchain network.
+- Role in Value: A blockchain’s decentralized nature and its ability to function without central authority builds trust.
+This trust stems from the **transparency**, **immutability** (data cannot be altered), and **security** features inherent in blockchain technology.
+When users and investors trust that a blockchain is secure and reliable, its value tends to increase.
+Example: Bitcoin is widely trusted as a secure, decentralized store of value because its ledger is immutable and its network has never been successfully hacked.
+This trust contributes to its overall value.

+## Summary:
+1. Supply: The limited or capped supply of blockchain tokens (like Bitcoin) can drive value due to scarcity.

+2. Demand: As more people want to use a blockchain or its cryptocurrency, demand increases, driving up the value.

+3. Utility: The practical uses of blockchain technology (e.g., smart contracts, decentralized apps) enhance its value.

+4. Trust: Blockchain's transparency, security, and decentralized nature build trust, which is critical for value creation.
+Together, these four components interact to determine the value of blockchain technology and its associated assets, whether in the form of cryptocurrencies or other applications built on blockchain systems.